Cristina Fernández de Kirchner: Foreign policy

 When Archbishop Jorge Bergoglio was elected as Pope Francis, the initial reactions were mixed.
 Most of Argentine society cheered it, but the pro-government newspaper Página/12 published renewed allegations about the Dirty War, and the president of the National Library described a global conspiracy theory.
 The president took more than an hour to congratulate him, and only did so in a passing reference within a routine speech.
 However, due to the Pope's popularity in Argentina, Fernández de Kirchner made what the political analyst Claudio Fantini called a "Copernican shift" in her relations with him and fully embraced the Francis phenomenon.
 On the day before his inauguration as pope, Bergoglio, now Francis, had a private meeting with Fernández de Kirchner.
 They exchanged gifts and lunched together.
 This was the new pope's first meeting with a head of state, and there was speculation that the two were mending their relations.
 Página/12 removed their controversial articles about Bergoglio, written by Horacio Verbitsky, from their web page, as a result of this change.

 Argentina suffered a terrorist attack in 1994, the AMIA bombing targeting a Buenos Aires Jewish center, that killed 85 people and wounded 300.
 The investigation remained open for years, and prosecutor Alberto Nisman was appointed to the case.
 He accused Iran of organizing the attack, and the Hezbollah group of carrying it out.
 He intended to prosecute five Iranian officials, including former Iranian president Akbar Hashemi Rafsanjani, but Argentina signed a memorandum of understanding with Iran for a joint investigation.
 Nisman accused the president of signing that memorandum for oil and trade benefits, according to hundreds of hours of wiretaps.
 On 19 January 2015, he was found dead at his home, a day before a congressional hearing to explain his accusation, which caused a great controversy.
 As of 2016, both the cases of the AMIA bombing and the death of Nisman remain unresolved, and the courts declined at the time to investigate his denunciation of Fernández de Kirchner.

 Fernández de Kirchner maintained her positions during several speeches at the United Nations General Assembly (UNGA) during its yearly meetings of September and had a rocky relationship with Iranian President Ahmadinejad.
 In 2009, Fernández de Kirchner personally asked Iranian President Mahmoud Ahmadinejad to cooperate with the Argentine justice to help bring closure to the AMIA bombing.
-She pointed the belief of both mandataries in God and condemned Ahmadinejad's denial of the Holocaust as well as other "Western tragedies" In the September 2009 UNGA, she clashed with Ahmadinejad and ordered the Argentine delegation to walk out on Ahmadinejad's speech, denouncing his rhetoric.
-In return, Iran responded that Argentina's accusations were "unfounded and irresponsible" and denounced the "inept Argentine judicial system and its vulnerabiities to internal and foreign pressures."
+She pointed the belief of both mandataries in God and condemned Ahmadinejad's denial of the Holocaust as well as other "Western tragedies".
+In the September 2009 UNGA, she clashed with Ahmadinejad and ordered the Argentine delegation to walk out on Ahmadinejad's speech, denouncing his rhetoric.
+In return, Iran responded that Argentina's accusations were "unfounded and irresponsible" and denounced the "inept Argentine judicial system and its vulnerabilities to internal and foreign pressures."